Midtown Tulsa neighbors want criminals to know ‘everybody’s watching’

 “I want the criminals to think, ‘We don’t want to go in that neighborhood because everybody’s watching.’ ”

 The survey was conducted by Shapard Research from Dec.
 12 to Jan.
-21 and has a margin of error of plus or minus 2.3 percentage points.
+21 and has a margin of error of ±2.3 percentage points.